alan-kudelko/DrinkCreator6000/README.md

 ### 5. Navigation & UI Context

-avigation within the user interface is managed through a global structure called UI_Context.
+Navigation within the user interface is managed through a global structure called UI_Context.
 This structure enables switching between different tasks by activating or deactivating them as needed.
 The central control and navigation logic is handled by taskMain.

 The UI_Context structure is defined as follows: